 Fall Applicants

-Does your institution enroll transfer students? \[\sum \text{Yes} \text{No} \\ \(\text{If no, please skip to Section E} \) If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities? \[\text{Yes} \text{No} \] Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall
+- D1.
+Does your institution enroll transfer students? ⊠ Yes □ No (If no, please skip to Section E) If yes, may transfer students earn advanced standing credit by transferring credits earned from course work completed at other colleges/universities? ⊠ Yes □ No - D2.
+Provide the number of students who applied, were admitted, and enrolled as degree-seeking transfer students in Fall 2009.

-2008.

-Applicants Admitted Applican nts Enrolled A pplicants
+Applicants Admitted Applicants Enrolled Applicants

-Men 2,870 749 576

-Women 3,077 744 566 j

-Total 5,947 1,493 1,14 2

-D4. ☐ Fall Varies by de Must a transf ☐ Yes ☐ If yes, what is eligibility is semester hou ☐ Winter partment fer applicant have No is the minimum extremely limited ars before applying the part with the content of th ve a minimum number number of credits and ed and admission is se ing.
-I the unit of measur elective.
-Students sh pply for admission re?
-Freshman and s nould try to complet ophomore level tran asfer or 60
+Men 2,362 816 674

+Women 2,664 852 652

+Total 5,026 1,668 1,326

+Application for Admission

+- D3.
+Indicate terms for which transfers may enroll: Varies by department Fall Winter Spring Summer - D4.
+Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman?

+If yes, what is the minimum number of credits and the unit of measure?

+Freshman and sophomore level transfer eligibility is extremely limited and admission is selective.
+Students should try to complete their AA degrees or 60 semester hours before applying.

+D5.
+Indicate all items required of transfer students to apply for admission:

-Required of All Recommended of All Recommended of Some Required of Some Not requir
+Required of All Recommended of All Recommended of Some Required of Some Not required

-ol transcript X
+High school transcript X

-College tra X
+College transcript(s) X

-ersonal statemen t X
+Essay or personal statement X

 Interview

-ed test scores X
+Standardized test scores X Х

-of good standing X

-from prior institution(s)
+Statement of good standing from prior institution(s)

-(on a 4.0 scale e): nde point average is re -

-D8.
-List any other application requirements specific to transfer applicants: We do not have open admissions
+- D6.
+If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): \\\\\\ - D7.
+If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.0 - D8.
+List any other application requirements specific to transfer applicants: We do not have open admissions.